Explore health content from A to Z.

 Sudden, severe headache with no known cause

 A TIA is a “ministroke.”
 It’s a serious warning sign of a larger stroke.
 TIAs occur when an artery supplying the brain is temporarily blocked.
-This causes stroke symptoms that last from a few seconds to a few hours.
+This blockage will cause symptoms identical to those that happen with stroke.
+The only difference is that they last a short period of time, from a few seconds to a few hours.
 NEVER ignore any stroke symptoms.
 Call 911 right away!

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |